jak78/pulsar-demo-beer-factory/README.md

 What happens?

-If you carefully look at the logs, you may see that the messages are not consumed in the right order.
+You may see in the logs that the messages are not consumed in the right order.
 So a consumer may save a stale stock level to the Redis database.

 This explains why sometimes the stock value is wrong.